Level of difficulty 2.75

-The ears will lose a few drops of a milky liquid, but not much.
-Seal the corn in Vacuum or Ziploc bags, removing as much air as possible.
+The ears will lose a few drops of a milky liquid.
+Seal the corn in Vacuum or Ziploc bags.
 Corn has a tendency to float, so I use Lipavi racks to stand the corn upright–this minimizes the effect.
 The corn can also be weighted by utilizing an upside down rack.
 Process the corn sous vide @

 NOTE: This is a shorter interval than the typical 4 hour duration that I utilize.
 This is because the kernels cook faster when pierced!

 Once the time has elapsed, cold shock the corn in cold or iced water to 70 F/21 C. Refrigerate to 40 F/4 C, or

 Remove corn from the bags, and you will see there is no juice remaining.
 This surprised me the first time I saw it.
 If you look at the bottom right picture, you can even see the cuts down the middle of the kernels.

 Combine cornmeal, flour, sugar, salt, and baking powder.
 Mix well and add egg and evaporated milk (or fresh).
 Add Corn removed from one of the sous vide processed ears (see below).
 Bake in a shallow baking pan @

 350 F/176 C.

 Cut some cornbread into a small circle, proportionate to the other objects on the plate.
 Split it carefully, there are whole kernels of corn inside.
 Put a pat of butter inside, and put it back together.
 There will be lots left over to enjoy after assembly!

 Corn, removed from one of the sous vide processed ears.

 Combine all ingredients and portion into very small cocottes–size proportion is very important to this dish.